ERS-HCL/sorting-component-angular/README.md

 <p><img src="/image/normal.png"></p>

 ## Sorting Table
-If we want to sort your table ,you have to add this function "sortData(n,ID)" to your table column header based on which column you want to sort,where "n" is Event and "ID" is table id.
+If you want to sort your table ,you have to add this function "sortData(n,ID)" to your table column header based on which column you want to sort,where "n" is Event and "ID" is table id.

 If you click for the first time on column header,it will sort in ascending order.